dshanske/indieweb-post-kinds/readme.md

 		* Google Plus manual embed code removed even though Google Plus is not supported mostly because did not wish to maintain as sole exception
 		* Add whitelist - oembed will only be used if one of the officially whitelisted sites is there.
 Otherwise it will use the link-preview generation.
 Global shutoff still an option.
 		* Set default post format based on post kind.
-	= Version 2.4.4 =
+		* Redoing of options and removal of option to remove post formats support and theme compat = Version 2.4.4 =
 		* Simplify coding standards issues
 		* Update settings